2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 However, you cannot go any further without knowing that **there are platforms that allow interested bitcoiners to find communities and meet-ups near them**.

-That is why **it is crucial that you take a few minutes to request to be listed on these sites/platforms**.
+That is why **it is crucial that you take a few minutes to request to be listed on these sites and platforms**.

 ####